The-Social-Proof-Foundation/docs/getting-started/roadmap.md

 • Open sourcing SDKs, APIs, and CLIs: Providing developers with tools to build on MySocial.

 • Node Infrastructure Setup: Establishing the necessary infrastructure to support network operations.

+# **Phase 4: Token Listing&#x20;**_**(Upcoming)**_

+In this phase, we’ll list our token on Uniswap to facilitate trading:

+• Continued Marketing Campaign: Launch mission-driven videos and demos of what is to come.

+• Launch $MySo on Uniswap: Making the token available for trading on the Uniswap platform on April 24th, 2025, at 12:00 PM CST.

 # **Phase 5: Ecosystem Expansion&#x20;**_**(Upcoming)**_